csa-ge/jobs.csa.ge/rules.md

 headhunting and recruitment business, but only in tech.
 We're different because we have very **high standards** both for employers and employees.

-# Are you profiting from this?

-We are doing this to help people and also to keep the the lights on.
-Our commission is **25%** of the **first salary**.
-Any parties who will not follow this rule will be banned from the community (both employers and employees).
-We enforce this by **trusting** people.
-Don't abuse our trust.
-We live in a small country, everybody knows everybody, consequences will be **dire**.

-To make things perfectly clear, that commission is paid by a hiring company, not by an employee.
-We are only operating within Georgian borders and companies, we have **no business** with companies who have no presence in Georgia.

 # What are the requirements for employees?

 We only consider candidates who have very well written resumes and an excellent LinkedIn profiles.